 When grilling beef, bring meat to room temp before grilling.
 Preheat your grill to med high.
 A little charring is good.
 Remember to let meat rest 10 minutes before cutting across the grain.

 Slice meat into bite size strips and lay on a big cutting board, topped with a generous amount of the Chimichurri sauce.
 Place salsas, quick pickles, limes, crumbled cojita chhese, grilled onions all around it.

 The last few years I’ve started growing my own cilantro because I use it so often and use it in large quantities.
 Cilantro is one of my favorite herbs to grow because it is just so easy!
 Its nice having fresh herbs growing right off the kitchen…no need to run to the store and it ends up saving us money in the long run.
-For a primer on how to grow cilantro read this.

 - Steak and Marinade: